UCLComputerScience/cs_incoming/README.md

 Once you have the notebook open using one of the following methods, you should follow the instructions in the notebook itself.

 ### 1. Using the notebook in the Binder cloud service (no account required, no ability to save changes)
 If you do not want to create an account then you can access the notebook using [Binder](https://mybinder.org) at [https://mybinder.org/v2/gh/nicholsons/cs_incoming_datavis.git/master?filepath=incoming_students_data_visualisation.ipynb](https://mybinder.org/v2/gh/nicholsons/cs_incoming_datavis.git/master?filepath=incoming_students_data_visualisation.ipynb).
-You will not be able to save any changes you make using this method.
+You will be able to make changes to the code during your Binder sessions and see the effect of your changes, however when you exit Binder any changes that you have made will not be saved.
+If you wish to save changes that you make to access at another time then the menu bar within the Binder session provides an option to download the notebook to your computer.

 ### 2. Using the notebook in the Microsoft Azure Notebook cloud service (free account required, ability to save changes)
-To use the notebook interactively and save your changes create an account on [https://notebooks.azure.com](https://notebooks.azure.com).
+To use the notebook interactively and save your changes, create an account on [https://notebooks.azure.com](https://notebooks.azure.com).

 Access the notebook hosted on the Microsoft Azure cloud service at:
 [https://notebooks.azure.com/snicholson/projects/ucl-computer-science-data-scie](https://notebooks.azure.com/snicholson/projects/ucl-computer-science-data-scie)

 First you should 'clone' the notebook.
-To do this, after clicking the aboce link, click on the link to the notebook ('incoming_students_data_visualisation.ipynb').
-You should see a button in the top left corner of the screen with the word 'clone'.
-Press this to create a copy (if you are not already logged in to Microsoft Azure Notebooks and you didn't already create an account you will be prompted to create an account now).
+To do this, after clicking the above link, click on the link to the notebook ('incoming_students_data_visualisation.ipynb').
+You should see a button towards the top of the screen with the word 'clone'.
+Press this to create a copy.
+If you are not already logged in to Microsoft Azure Notebooks and you didn't already create an account, then you will be prompted to create an account now.
 You may need to wait a few minutes during which a copy of the notebook is made and the 'environment' is created for you.

 ### 3. Using a locally installed Python Jupyter notebook environment
 If you already have a locally installed Python development environment and code editor then you may be able to work out how to use Jupyter notebooks on your own machine.
 For example, if you are using [Visual Studio Code, you can work with Jupyter notebooks in the IDE](https://code.visualstudio.com/docs/python/jupyter-support).